InMaxDigital/InMaxDigital/README.md

 - 👋 Hi, I’m @InMaxDigital
 - 👀 I’m interested in App Development
-- 🌱 Actually i'm a flutter developer and i guess learning much more about programming and development
+- 🌱 I am currently a flutter developer and hope to learn a lot more about programming and development
 - 📫 you can contact me in inmaxdigital@gmail.com